 Several members of the Division of GIM hold education leadership roles with the Department of Medicine, the Faculty of Medicine and nationally.

-At McGill University, members of our Division hold the roles of: Associate Dean for Undergraduate Medical Education (Dr Beth Cummings).
-Assistant Dean for Faculty Development (Dr Michelle Elizov), Assistant Program Director for the Core Internal Medicine Training Program (Dr Ning-Zi Sun), Program Director for the General Internal Medicine Residency Program (Dr. Michelle Elizov - Interim), and Program Director for the AFC in Thrombosis (Dr Maral Koolian).
+At McGill University, members of our Division hold the roles of: Assistant Dean for Faculty Development (Dr Michelle Elizov), Program Director for the Core Internal Medicine Training Program (Dr Ning-Zi Sun), Program Director for the General Internal Medicine Residency Program (Dr Patrick Willemot), and Program Director for the AFC in Thrombosis (Dr Maral Koolian).
+Dr Beth Cumming was Associate Dean for Undergraduate Medical Education 2016-2019.